 - Contribute to ensuring the living foundation for society and community

-- Create a structure that allows workers that are involved in preservation activities to act independently and responsibly
+- Create a structure that allows workers that are involved in preservation activities to act independently

 Identifying Risks and Estimating Potential Damages